SupportPartners/microsoft-vdi/PeronaDetails.md

 ## You can choose between 3 Personas:

-## Persona 1: News/Sports/Events/Digital
+## Persona 1: Short Form, Online and Fast Turnaround

+Producing content for:

+News / Sports / Events / Digital / Social Media / Re-versioning

+Optimised for creating simpler or fast turnaround edits with 2-3 HD video layers.

+Supports realtime playback for gfx overlays, lower thirds, colour correction and video effects.

-For users making simple edits with up to two HD video layers and a lower third, user will edit from attached SSD if a single deployment or shared storage if part of a workgroup.
-This persona will not need to require high-resolution 4K codecs and will use only a few effects such as color correction, scale/transform and speed.
+Content is hosted on an SSD if a single deployment or shared storage if part of a workgroup.

-* Resolution: Up to 1080i30 (1920X1080)
+* Resolution: Up to 1920x1080
+* Frame-rate: Up to 30fps
-* Codecs: XDCAM-50
+* Codecs: ProRes Proxy/LT/422, DNxHD 36/120, XD50, H264
+* CPU: 6 Cores
+* GPU: 1/2 Tesla M60
-* Estimated disk bandwidth required per simultaneous user: 170 Mbps
+* Estimated bandwidth per user: 170 Mbps
-* Azure Instance type: Standard_NV6

 Virtual Machine: